GuillaumeFalourd/developers-tips-and-tricks-resources/CONTRIBUTION.md

 ## Guidelines

-- Contents should be written in English or Portuguese.
+- Contents should be written in English.

 - Only Markdown, PDF, JPG or PNG format files are accepted.